 Clients also separately incur custody, brokerage and transaction costs.
 Please see Item 12 for additional information on our brokerage practices.
-If a mutual fund or exchange-traded fund is held in a client account, the client can separately incur expenses and fees related to that fund.
+If an exchange-traded fund is held in a client account, the client can separately incur expenses and fees related to that fund.